-Over the past couple of years, the population growth in Round Rock has proceeded slower than projected in the Impact Fee Analysis.
-However, the number of connections to the water and wastewater systems has increased as anticipated, and in some areas more than was expected.
+Over the past few years, population growth in Round Rock has proceeded as projected in the Impact Fee Analysis.
+However, for the first half of FY-23, the number of connections to the water and wastewater systems has slowed down, which is indicative of the impact fee collections.

-Due to the number of connections to the water and wastewater systems, and the anticipated infrastructure projects that will be needed to serve these new connections, the City will be commencing with updates to the Master Plan for both the water and wastewater systems.
-Once these Master Plan updates are complete in the Spring/Summer 2023, the City will proceed with updating the impact fees.
-This will ensure that the City is collecting the necessary fees so that new growth is paying its fair share for the cost of constructing the required water and wastewater infrastructure.
+Due to the number of connections to the water and wastewater systems, and the anticipated infrastructure projects needed to serve these new connections, the City is updating the Master Plan for both the water and wastewater systems.
+Once these Master Plan updates are complete in early Summer 2023, the City will update the impact fees.
+This will ensure that the City collects the necessary fees so that new growth is paying its fair share of the cost of constructing the required water and wastewater infrastructure.

-The next Capital Improvements Plan Progress Report will be presented to the CIAC and the City Council in approximately six months.
+The next Capital Improvements Plan Progress Report with proposed new water and wastewater impact fees will be presented to the CIAC and the City Council in approximately six months.